Rewzilla/c-debugging-tips/howto/scan-build.md

 scan-build gcc yourcode.c
 ```

-When run like this, scan-build will generate a set of HTML (webpage) files describing each bug in great detail.
-By default these are stored in a temoporary directory like `/tmp/scan-build-2024-05-14-153955-1542-1`.
+When run like this, scan-build will generate a set of HTML (web page) files describing each bug in great detail.
+By default these are stored in a temporary directory like `/tmp/scan-build-2024-05-14-153955-1542-1`.

 If you are running scan-build _locally_ (such as in a VM on your own computer), then you can simply run `scan-view /tmp/scan-build-.....` to view them.
 This will open a web browser where you can review the results.